• Skip to primary navigation

 Looks good, right?
 Here are the real food ingredients you’ll need to build a complex-tasting pot roast that you’ll be so proud of:

-• Dry red wine (recommended: Cabernet Sauvignon)
+• Dry red wine – we recommend Cabernet Sauvignon

 Now, let’s walk through how to make pot roast in a crock pot with all real food ingredients together.